tonyxiaochenxiao/tonyxiaochenxiao.github.io/_pages/about.md

 I am a PhD Candidate in Mathematics at Northeastern University.
 My PhD advisor is [Jose A. Perea](https://www.joperea.com/), and my mentor is [Ben Knudsen](https://knudsen.sites.northeastern.edu/).

-My research interests include topological data analysis, more specifically, the further interpretation of persistence diagrams, the applications of sheaf theory, and dimensionality reduction.
+My research interests include algebraic topology and data analysis.
+More specific subfields of interest include topological data analysis, the further interpretation of persistence diagrams, the applications of sheaf theory, and dimensionality reduction.

 I'm currently the vice president of the [AMS Graduate Student Chapter](https://www.ams.org/membership/studentchapters) at Northeastern University, as of January 2024.